laws-africa/openbylaws-microsite/README.md

 This repo looks a bit empty, there are no places and by-laws.
 This saves us from having a repo tracking every change to every by-law.
 Instead, this repo is fleshed out by Travis-CI during the build phase.

+## How are the different sites hosted?

+Each site is hosted as a separate GitHub pages website.
+To support that, each microsite has its own repo which, during build time, clones this repo and runs the build process.
+For example, see [openbylaws-wc033](https://github.com/laws-africa/openbylaws-wc033)

 ## Local development

 1. Clone this repo